emrex-eu/elmo-pesc/README.md

-# elmo-pesc
+# ELSMO-PESC

-Repo for work with ELMO and PESC
+Repository contains examples of ELMO and PESC transcripts in XML.